Our Aims For Mental Health and Wellbeing

 - Whole School Provision: This is the foundation for our mental health offer.
 Children learn about mental health as part of their Personal, Social and Health Education (PHSE).
 All children receive an hour of dedicated PHSE teaching every week.

 - Mental Health Days are also organised to promote and celebrate good mental health for all.

-- Low Level Need: Children are able to identify how they are feeling throughout the day by using zones of regulation charts in their classrooms.
+- Low Level Need: Children are able to identify how they are feeling throughout the day by using the emotion words displayed in their classroom.
+As a school we develop emotional literacy by having a focus emotion word every week which is discussed throughout the school.
 All staff have received training to help them identify when a child may need some additional support.